mlhartme/stool/site/src/site/documentation/documentation.md

 Creates a new stage- and backstage directory and enters the stage directory.
 In most cases, you can invoke `stool create` similar to`svn checkout`: with an url and a directory to checkout to.

-<replaceable>url</replaceable> specifies the application you want to run in your stage.
-In many cases, the url is a subversion url prefixed
-with `svn:` or a git url prefixed with `git:`.
+*url* specifies the application you want to run in your stage.
+In many cases, the url is a subversion url prefixed with `svn:` or a git url prefixed with `git:`.
 Stool performs a checkout resp. a clone.
 Output of the command is printed to the console unless the `-quiet` option is specified.

 To create an artifact stage, specify a war file, a file url or a GAV url.
-You may specify multiple comma-separated urls, and you may specify `=`<replaceable>name</replaceable> if you want to assign a non-default vhost for an application.
+You may specify multiple comma-separated urls, and you may specify `=`*name* if you want to assign a non-default vhost for an application.

-Instead of a <replaceable>url</replaceable> you can specify `%`<replaceable>searchstring</replaceable>.
+Instead of a *url* you can specify `%`*searchstring*.
 This will search the configured search tools for the specified string, show all matching scm urls, and ask you to select one.

-<replaceable>directory</replaceable> specifies the stage directory to hold your application.
-If not specified, the current directory
-with the last usable segment of the `url` (i.e. the last segment that is not trunk, tags, or branches) is used.
+*directory* specifies the stage directory to hold your application.
+If not specified, the current directory with the last usable segment of the `url` (i.e. the last segment that is not trunk, tags, or branches) is used.
 You can specify an arbitrary directory, as long as it does not exist yet and the parent directory exists and is writable for all users of the Stool group.
 Otherwise, create reports an error.

 The new stage is configured with default stage properties.
-You can specify <replaceable>key-value</replaceable> pairs to override the defaults, or you can change the configuration later with <link linkend="stoolConfig">`stool config`</link>.
+You can specify *key-value* pairs to override the defaults, or you can change the configuration later with <link linkend="stoolConfig">`stool config`</link>.

 For artifact stages, the `maven.home` property is used to locate Maven settings which configure the repositories (and